chrissherlock/inside-libreoffice/operating_system_layer/filesystem.md

 > The value of an environment variable should be used (e.g. `LD_LIBRARY_PATH`) if the caller is not aware of the Operating System and so doesn't know which path list delimiter to use.

+## Temp files

+To create a temp file, you must be fairly careful to ensure that you don't lead to a race condition whereby a temp file is created, then another process writes or replaces the file.

+There are two functions that can be called:

+* `osl_getTempDirURL()` - gets the location of temporary files
+* `osl_createTempFile()` - creates a secure temporary file